Prince Paul (producer): Life and career

+Early life

+Paul Edward Huston was born on April 2, 1967 in Amityville, New York.
 Paul was interested in music from a young age and started collecting vinyl when he was five.
 According to his mother, he was mature for his age and tended to hang out with older friends.

 When he was in fifth grade he started DJing, using a makeshift setup of one Lafayette turntable hooked up to another turntable set and using the balance knob as a fader.
 In 1981, at age 14, Paul performed a DJ set at The Ace Center Amityville that helped him gain recognition.
 He did a routine with Trouble Funk's "Pump Me Up" which he later described as his "claim to fame."
-After The Ace Center performance Paul started doing parties and tapes with Biz Markie while he was in 8th grade.
+After The Ace Center performance, Paul started doing parties and tapes with Biz Markie while he was in 8th grade.
 At the same time, Paul's middle school music teacher was Everett Collins, a drummer for The Isley Brothers.
 Collins later introduced Paul to De La Soul member Maseo.